Weight Loss Medications#

 The doctor may ask follow-up questions based on the insurance provider's requirements during the messaging consultation.
 This ensures that the necessary details are addressed accurately.
 Please note that the panel for the "Insurance Authorization Form" is available in the Weight Loss Medication category.

-If your insurance denies coverage for Wegovy, you may request the doctor to prescribe an alternative medication, such as Ozempic.
+If your insurance denies coverage for a specific medication, you may request the doctor to prescribe an alternative medication.
 To do so, select the Weight Loss Medication Renewal panel from the Weight Loss category.

 Please note that TeleTest physicians provide episodic care, similar to a local walk-in clinic.
 Our service does not mandate monthly follow-ups, allowing for a more affordable 'a-la-carte' experience.